Reference Desk: Library 2000

 Phone (510) 885-3765

 Douglas B. Highsmith, M.S.L.S.
-University of Illinois, Urbana-Champaign
+University of Illinois, Urbana-Champaign; M.B.A.
+Northern Illinois University

 Thomas F. Bickley, M.S.L.I.S.
-The Catholic University of America
+The Catholic University of America; M.A.
+(Music) American University, Washington, DC; M.Div.
+Wesley Theological Seminary

 Senior Assistant Librarians

-The mission of the University Library at Cal State East Bay is to provide user-focused quality services and collections in support of undergraduate and graduate programs, faculty research, and the general information needs of the diverse community.
-The University Library provides access to recorded knowledge in all formats regardless of ownership.
-Consistent with the teaching mission of the university, the library assists students in becoming information competent, critical thinkers, and life-long learners.
-The University Library provides physical facilities to foster individual and collaborative teaching and learning and to encourage the exchange of ideas.
+The mission of the University Libraries at Cal State East Bay is to provide user-focused quality services and collections in support of undergraduate and graduate programs, faculty research, and the general information needs of the diverse community.
+The University Libraries provide access to recorded knowledge in all formats regardless of ownership.
+Consistent with the teaching mission of the university, the libraries assist students in becoming information competent, critical thinkers, and life-long learners.
+The University Libraries provide physical facilities to foster individual and collaborative teaching and learning and to encourage the exchange of ideas.

-The Library's mission is accomplished through the following goals:
+The Libraries' mission is accomplished through the following goals:

 - Identify, acquire, organize, preserve, and provide access to pertinent recorded knowledge to support teaching, research, and creative activities.